 Green tea boosts metabolism.
 It’s loaded with polyphenols that speed up calorie burn.

 Green tea is anti-aging.
 The antioxidants in green tea work to repair skin and eliminate wrinkles.
 Putting green tea on your skin has been proven to repair sun damage.

 Chia seed benefits

-Now, this is another one of those plants that have been used for centuries (if not millenia) and is now popping up again in popularity because of the amazing health benefits.
+Now, this is another one of those plants that have been used for centuries (if not millennia) and is now popping up again in popularity because of its amazing health benefits.
 Chia is native to South America, where it was a huge part of the ancient Aztec diet.

 It was eaten whole, ground into flour, and even the oil was pressed out of it.
 We’re using the whole chia seeds today as they help keep you fuller for longer, alongside my other four favorite reasons for using chia:

 Chia seeds are a good source of calcium.
-In fact, 2 tablespoons of chia seeds provides five times more calcium than a glass of milk.
+In fact, 2 tablespoons of chia seeds provide 5 times more calcium than a glass of milk.